Yandex Cloud

 5. Type yes and press Enter to confirm the changes.

-You can check the function's update settings in the management console.
+You can check the function update and its settings in the management console.

-To transmit a Yandex Lockbox secret to a function, use the createVersion REST API method for the Function resource or the FunctionsService/CreateVersion gRPC API call.
+To provide a Yandex Lockbox secret to a function, use the createVersion REST API method for the Function resource or the FunctionsService/CreateVersion gRPC API call.

 Was the article helpful?